 John Lang is currently completing a PhD in Applied Mathematics at the University of Waterloo under the supervision of Dr. Hans De Sterck.
 His work entails studying how mathematical modelling of human interaction and decision making over social networks might provide insight into the development and evolution of social [...]Continue Reading →

-Dawn Parker is Associate Professor in the School of Planning, Faculty of Environment and Associate Director of the Waterloo Institute for Complexity and Innovation, University of Waterloo, Canada.
-Her research focuses on the development of fine-scale models that link the drivers of land-use change and their socioeconomic and ecological impacts, [...]Continue Reading →
+Dawn Parker WICI Director, is Associate Professor in the School of Planning, Faculty of Environment, University of Waterloo, Canada.
+Her research focuses on the development of fine-scale models that link the drivers of land-use change and their socioeconomic and ecological impacts, with completed and ongoing projects on organic agriculture in [...]Continue Reading →

 Lee Smolin is a founding member and research physicist at the Perimeter Institute For Theoretical Physics.
 Professor Smolin received his Ph.D. in theoretical physics in 1979 from Harvard University, and held postdoctoral positions at the Institute for Advanced Study in Princeton, The Institute for Theoretical Physics (now Kavli Institute for [...]Continue Reading →